Discovering Slope in 6th grade Math

 I asked students to try to figure out what these numbers could tell them about the line (if they hadn’t figured it out already).

-- There weren’t many students who made the connection that the slope tells how far to move horizontally and vertically between points, but there were several student whose observation was that the “m” is “how far apart” the points on the line were (they identified the points as where the line crossed the intersection of grid lines – I didn’t put points on the lines for them).
+There weren’t many students who made the connection that the slope tells how far to move horizontally and vertically between points, but there were several students whose observation was that the “m” is “how far apart” the points on the line were (they identified the points as where the line crossed the intersection of grid lines – I didn’t put points on the lines for them.

-- After the second pairing, I asked student to write their observations on the board and then we went through and discussed whether they were correct or not.
+After the second pairing, I asked students to write their observations on the board and then we went through and discussed whether they were correct or not.

 4) We looked at the same lines graphed on the Smartboard, and we went through what the “m” tells us – we started with the fractional slopes and moved to the whole number slopes.